nanomsg/mangos-v1/README.md

 implementation.)
 Forcing the local TCP port in Dial is not supported yet (this is rarely useful).

-Basic interoperability with nanomsg has been tested with nanocat.
+Basic interoperability with nanomsg has been verified (you can do so yourself with nanocat and macat) for all protocols nanomsg supports.
+Additionally there are a number of projects that use the two products together.

-Consider this a work-in-progress, and use at your own risk.

 If you find this useful, I would appreciate knowing about it.
 I can be reached via my email address, garrett -at- damore -dot- org